Poster Norman

 Letter to My Dad on the Anniversary of D-Day - Lynne Warfel

-Editor's note: As we mark the anniversary of D-Day, classical host Lynne Warfel looks back on her visit to Normandy many years ago to see where her father, Norman "Bud" Warfel, served during World War II.
-This was first broadcast on MPR on Memorial Day 1994.
+Editor's note: As we mark the anniversary of D-Day on June 6, YourClassical host Lynne Warfel looks back on her visit to Normandy many years ago to see where her father, Norman "Bud" Warfel, served during World War II.
+Listen above to the audio, which was first broadcast on MPR on Memorial Day 1994, after reading her introductory essay below.

 In 1984, I took a grad school student's holiday to London to stay the summer with a friend, trying to see all the West End plays I could from the cheap seats.
 Before returning home, I went to Normandy to see where my Dad, Norman "Bud" Warfel, served during World War II.
 It was then the 40th anniversary of D-Day.